Walnut Wood Characteristics: Color, Grain Pattern, Uses, and More

 Walnut-Colored Finishes and Stains

 Each walnut piece carries unique patterns and colors, so adding stain over its natural surface will result in a loss of character and distinction.
-We recommend quality clear coat finishes, like oil, wax, or varnishes.
+I recommend using quality clear coat finishes, like oil, wax, or varnishes.

 staining walnut wood table